Agreements for property development

 Ever since the Chancellor announced in the October Budget that he had allocated £1.8bn to brownfield development, many developers have seen this as a huge opportunity.

-Daisy Scaife, a senior associate in our property team, explores the various types of agreements that developers can use to acquire a site for redevelopment, but advises that the most appropriate will depend on the negotiating position of a developer and a landowner, cashflow and timescale, and the appetite for risk.
+Our property team, explores the various types of agreements that developers can use to acquire a site for redevelopment, but advises that the most appropriate will depend on the negotiating position of a developer and a landowner, cashflow and timescale, and the appetite for risk.
 The options are:

 A conditional contract